 It’s summer time, which means it’s BBQ time!
 A corporate BBQ is a great way to celebrate the New Year and get to know your work colleagues in an informal and relaxed setting.
-If you want to throw a great BBQ for your office in Sydney, Melbourne or Brisbane and make it truly memorable, we find that a little planning goes a long way.
+If you're hosting a great BBQ for your office in Sydney, Melbourne or Brisbane and make it truly memorable, we find that a little planning goes a long way.
 We’ve put together a BBQ checklist of things to consider, in addition to the food, plates and cutlery.

 It wouldn’t be a barbecue without the grilled meats, but side dishes and salads are important too, especially for the vegetarians.
 Still have room for dessert?
 You don’t need to have something fancy, but a mini brownie, cupcake or fresh fruit is a great way to finish off the day.